Rakeela/dragora-notes/envs100-nw-state-parks-essay.md

 ---
 Well, I suppose I've managed to assemble the material for a hellfire draft if I want to play Lucifer's Light.
 I haven't figured out the god's plan perspective here, which is more like what I need if I want to present the system as wonderful and vital to forever.
 The mandatory agreement factor of the environmental courses is improper.
 They're a little rude, and yet agreement is still mandatory.
 They haven't the gravity (dignity) for their gravity (necessity).

 Yet I do approximately trust in the value of ecosystem services.
 I wouldn't try to replace all trees with artificial air filters, though I might build a few more moss-filter installations than nature herself would construct.
 I mean, I wouldn't trust a swamp to filter drinking water, but they're... essential somehow, right?
 To exactly that task, right?
 Wetlands keep the watershed clean... somehow.
 There's a faith involved in accepting all this stuff, and I'm not sure about my relationship with faith.
+It really seems to me that we need clean industry more than we need clean parklands.

 Back to [[ENVS&100]]